-6 Population estimates
+Population estimates

-These are estimates of the number of people in a particular group (for example, the number of people in the inactive group, or the number of males who have volunteered at least twice in the last year).
+These are estimates of the number of people in a particular group (for example, the number of people in the inactive group, or the number of males who have volunteered to support sport and fitness activities at least once a week throughout the last year).

-These estimates have been calculated using the rate (%) and the 2019 population estimates from the ONS, and therefore the true value would lie within a range around the estimates.
+These estimates have been calculated using the rate (%) and the 2021 population estimates from the ONS, and therefore the true value would lie within a range around the estimates.
 The confidence intervals for the population estimates can be calculated by dividing the population estimate by the rate (%) and multiplying by the lower and upper confidence interval rates in the report tables.

-7 Definitions used in the report
+Definitions used in the report